“Hey Siri, call The Hair Studio.”

-Regardless of your market or niche, you can stand out by optimizing for voice search.
+You can stand out by optimising for voice search

-Five industries stand to benefit the most, according to BrightLocal’s Voice Search for Local Business Study 2018.
-The study reveals that consumers are most likely to use voice search to:
+That’s regardless of your market or niche.
+But five industries stand to benefit the most, according to BrightLocal’s Voice Search for Local Business Study 2018.
+The study reveals that consumers are most likely to use voice search to find:

 Voice searches are experiencing explosive growth.
 According to Search Engine Land, voice-search queries are 35 times larger than they were in 2008, which is when voice-searching technology launched.